Why Child Care Is So Ridiculously Expensive

 The industry is highly regulated, perhaps reasonably so, given the vulnerability of the clientele—which is the second key driver of child-care costs.
 As Jordan Weissmann has reported in The Atlantic, states with strict labor laws tend to have the most expensive facilities.
 In Massachusetts, which requires one caregiver for every three infants, the average annual cost is more than $16,000.
 In Mississippi, which allows a one-to-five ratio, the cost is less than $5,000.
 Thanks to high turnover rates—a result of those low wages—companies have to constantly train new workers to meet regulatory standards.
 Other costs include insurance to cover damage to the property and worker injuries, as well as legal fees to deal with inevitable parent lawsuits.

 Finally, there’s the real estate.
-The most expensive day cares tend to be situated near high-income neighborhoods or in commercial districts, where the rents are high.
-And they can’t downsize in a pinch, because most states require these facilities to have ample square footage for every kid in a program.
+The most expensive child-care facilities tend to be situated near high-income neighborhoods or in commercial districts, where the rents are high.
+And they can’t downsize in a pinch, because most states require them to have ample square footage for each kid.

 The state of American child care might be defensible if it were expensive and high-quality—or if it were crummy but cheap.